Contents: Examination ↡ 4-cylinder petrol engine ↡ Features of the 6-cylinder engine ↡ Diesel engine ↡

 4. Remove both coolant hoses from the thermostat cover, first loosen the clamps and slide them back.

-5. Remove the screws from the thermostat cover.
+5. Remove the bolts from the thermostat cover.

 6. Remove the thermostat cover together with the thermostat.

-Attention!
-The thermostat must not be separated from the cover, otherwise it will be damaged and cannot be reinstalled.
+Caution!
+Do not separate the thermostat from the cover, otherwise it will be damaged and will not be able to be reinstalled.

 Installation

-2. Fit the air outlet hose and coolant hose and secure with clips.
+2. Attach the air bleed hose and coolant hose and secure them with clamps.

 3. Fill with coolant.

 4. Let the engine warm up until the fan turns on.
-Check if the bottom of the radiator is getting warm and if the thermostat housing is tight.
+Check if the bottom of the radiator gets warm and if the thermostat housing is sealed.

 5. Connect the ground wire to the battery.
 Set the time on the clock.
-Set the radio's anti-theft code.
+Set the anti-theft code of the radio.

 Features of the 6-cylinder engine

-1. Unscrew the thermostat cover and set it aside with the connected hose.
+1. Unscrew the thermostat cap and set it aside with the hose connected.
 Pull out the thermostat.

-2. Insert the thermostat with a new O-ring into the housing.
+2. Insert the thermostat with a new sealing ring into the housing.

-Attention!
-When the coolant is filled, air is removed from the cooling system through the ball valve on the thermostat.
-Therefore, insert the thermostat in such a way that the ball valve is at its highest point.
+Caution!
+When adding coolant, air is removed from the cooling system through the ball valve on the thermostat.
+Therefore, insert the thermostat so that the ball valve is at the highest point.

-3. Fit the cover and screw it in with a torque of 10 Nm.
+3. Place the cap on and tighten it to a torque of 10 Nm.

 Diesel engine

-1. Disconnect the ground wire from the battery.
+1. Disconnect the ground cable from the battery.

-2. Drain the coolant into a clean receiving vessel.
+2. Drain the coolant into a clean collecting container.

 3. Remove the air hose by loosening its clamps.

-4. Unscrew thermostat cap on water pump and lay aside with hose connected.
+4. Unscrew the thermostat cap on the liquid cooling system pump and set it aside with the hose attached.

 5. Remove the thermostat.